MrDongdongLin/Cryptanalysis_IEAE/README.md

 # Cryptanalyzing an image encryption algorithm based on autoblocking and electrocardiography

-These are codes of the paper "cryptanalysis of image encryption algorithm based on autoblocking and electrocardiography" (IEAE), LaTeX source codes of this paper is https://arxiv.org/abs/1711.01858.
+The paper "cryptanalysis of image encryption algorithm based on autoblocking and electrocardiography" is now available on IEEE: https://ieeexplore.ieee.org/document/8495009.
+This project contains codes of this paper, LaTeX source codes of this paper can be downloaded:  https://arxiv.org/abs/1711.01858.
 Cite this paper:

 IEEE format:

-C. Li, D. Lin, J. Lu, F. Hao, "Cryptanalyzing an image encryption algorithm based on autoblocking and electrocardiography," IEEE MultiMedia, arXiv:1711.01858, 2018
+C. Li, D. Lin, J. Lu, F. Hao, "Cryptanalyzing an image encryption algorithm based on autoblocking and electrocardiography," IEEE MultiMedia, arXiv:1711.01858, 2018.

 ```bib
 @ARTICLE{Cqli:block:IM18,